Event tracking guide

 • Both user_id and account_id are automatically included in tracked events

-• This ensures proper data structure in the database
+• This ensures user data appears correctly in Customer Insights

 Examples